KevinOConnor/can2040/docs/Code_Overview.md

 sampling time for each transmitted bit is adjusted to account for a slightly faster or slower bitrate of the transmitter.
-The PIO "sync" state machine raises a "sample" irq (pio irq 4) at each sampling point and the other state machines only read the "CAN rx" line after receiving that signal.
+The PIO "sync" state machine raises a "sample" irq (pio irq 4) at each sampling point and other state machines read the "CAN rx" line after receiving that signal.

 A secondary task of the PIO "sync" state machine is to detect when a new transmission may start.
 It will raise a "maytx" irq (pio irq 0)